eyob721/alx-higher_level_programming/0x08-python-more_classes/README.md

 [4-rectangle](./4-rectangle.py)

-- Building on the previous module (3-rectangle), we define the offical string representation of the Rectangle object.
+- Building on the previous module (3-rectangle), we define the official string representation of the Rectangle object.
-- Offical string representation is accessed when calling `repr()`.
+- Official string representation is accessed when calling `repr()`.
 - Using this representation we can recreate a new instance of the current object using `eval()`.